meaf75/GitNity/README.md

     ![new-branch-window](./.github/new-branch-window.webp)

+<div class="page-break"></div>

 ### Commits tab
-- You can list the commits made in a specific branch by selecting the "Commits" tab in the Versionator3k window
+- You can list the commits made in a specific branch by selecting the "Commits" tab in the Versionator window

     ![commit-window](./.github/commits-window.webp)